SheeTabz/Titan-Real-Estate/README.md

 ***

 ## Describtion
-The Vallie's Estate website is a platform that provides clients from all corners of the world to locate house properties that meet their desires and at affordable prices.
+Titan Real Estate website is a platform that provides clients with the freedom to locate house properties of different kinds that meet their desires and at affordable prices.

 ## Demo
 Use the link provided to navigate to the Titan Real Estate website.